 This has been proven in several clinical studies.

-Clinical Studies Involving Use Of A Hibiscus Recipe
+Clinical Studies Involving Use Of Hibiscus Flower Recipe

 One of these clinical studies involved 75 people who had been diagnosed with hypertension who were not taking any blood pressure medications at the time of the trial.

-This group of people were given a hibiscus recipe as treatment.
-They were asked to drink one large hibiscus tea every day before breakfast for 4 weeks.
+This group of people were given a hibiscus flower recipe as treatment.
+They were asked to drink one large tea every day before breakfast for 4 weeks.

 The results were impressive.